General Terms and Conditions of booking Andrew Miller Photography

 a) All standard photographic services and optional extras specified in this contract and paid for in full before the wedding are supplied at the prices ruling on the date of signing of the contract.
 Optional extras not paid for in full before the wedding, are supplied at the prices ruling at the time of receipt of the order.

-b) The client(s) will be liable to pay any additional expenses incurred by the photographer(s) not already included within the contract price.
+b) The client(s) will be liable to pay any additional expenses incurred by the photographer(s) not already included in the contract price.
 This includes for example access fees charged by some venues, and dispatch of prints, discs, albums, and other products to non-UK addresses.

-[WHAT THIS MEANS: Price is fixed from time of paying the booking fee.
+[WHAT THIS MEANS: Price is fixed from the time of paying the booking fee.
 If it’s not included in the contract and it costs extra – you pay.]

-a) A booking fee for the amount specified in your contract summary (paid by cash, cheque, credit / debit card or online bank transfer) along with a completed contract will confirm your booking.
+a) A booking fee for the amount specified in your contract summary (paid by cash, cheque, credit/debit card or online bank transfer) along with a completed contract will confirm your booking.
 The booking fee forms part of the total cost of your Package (i.e. it is NOT in addition to the cost of the plan) and is deducted when calculating the final balance due.
-The booking fee secures the photographer’s services for the day and is non refundable in any event.
+The booking fee secures the photographer’s services for the day and is non-refundable in any event.

 The photographer will decline any other enquiries for the date upon receiving this fee.
 The booking fee is payable within 5 working days from the date of booking.
 After this time the reservation will be automatically removed and the date will become open for booking.